-- widget (Button) The button that was pressed. - kwargs (Any) Ensures compatibility with arguments added in future versions.
+widget (Button) - The button that was pressed.

 Canvas

 A drawing area for 2D vector graphics.

 Canvas is a 2D vector graphics drawing area, whose API broadly follows the HTML5 Canvas API.
 The Canvas provides a drawing Context; drawing instructions are then added to that context by calling methods on the context.
 All positions and sizes are measured in CSS pixels.